Billy Smith (ice hockey): New York Islanders

-Smith's regular season success was surpassed by his performances in the playoffs, as he helped the Islanders win four straight Stanley Cups (1980 to 1983), reach the finals five straight times (1980 to 1984), and win a record 19 consecutive playoff series from 1980 to 1984.
+Described as unappreciated for his achievements in 1984, Smith's regular season success was surpassed by his performances in the playoffs, as he helped the Islanders win four straight Stanley Cups (1980 to 1983), reach the finals five straight times (1980 to 1984), and win a record 19 consecutive playoff series from 1980 to 1984.

 Smith was the first goalie to win the Stanley Cup wearing the helmet-and-cage combination mask, rather than the fiberglass mask which had been the standard since 1959.
-He switched to the helmet-and-cage in 1978.
+He switched to the helmet-and-cage in the season.

-His single most famous game may be his 2–0 victory in the first game of the 1983 Stanley Cup finals against the Edmonton Oilers, shutting out the likes of Mark Messier, Wayne Gretzky, Jari Kurri, and Paul Coffey.
+His single most famous game may be his 2–0 victory in the first game of the 1983 Stanley Cup Final against the Edmonton Oilers, shutting out the likes of Mark Messier, Wayne Gretzky, Jari Kurri, and Paul Coffey.
 The Islanders swept the Oilers in four games, with Smith allowing the Oilers only six goals and winning the Conn Smythe Trophy as Most Valuable Player in the playoffs.
 In 1984, Smith broke the record for the most playoff victories in a career: between 1980 and 1984 he led all goaltenders in playoff victories.
-In 1985 he led the Islanders to three straight victories after being down 0–2 to the Washington Capitals.
-Billy attained his 300th win on March 20, 1988, with a 6 - 0 shutout road win over the Winnipeg Jets at the Winnipeg Arena in Winnipeg, Manitoba.
+In the 1984 Stanley Cup playoffs, in a best-of-five First Round where the team was trailing 0–2 to the Washington Capitals, Smith led the Islanders to three straight victories to advance.
+He attained his 300th win on March 20, 1988, doing so with a 6–0 shutout road win over the Winnipeg Jets at the Winnipeg Arena in Winnipeg, Manitoba.

-First NHL goal credited to a goaltender

-Smith was the first NHL goaltender to be credited with scoring a goal.
-On November 28, 1979, in a game between the Islanders and the Colorado Rockies, the Rockies took their goaltender off the ice for an extra attacker after a delayed penalty call was called on the Islanders.
-The puck deflected off Smith's chest protector into the corner.
-Rockies rookie Rob Ramage picked up the puck and accidentally made a blind pass from the corner boards in the opposing zone to the blue line.
-Nobody was there to receive the pass, and so the puck sailed all the way down the length of the ice and into the Rockies' net.
-As Smith had been the last Islanders player to touch the puck, he was credited with the goal.

-Retirement
+With one year remaining on his contract but with an offer to become their goaltending coach, Smith announced his retirement on June 5, 1989; he was the last original Islander still on the team.

+Post-playing career

-Smith retired on June 5, 1989; he was the last original Islander still on the team.
-After four years as the Islanders' goaltending coach, he followed longtime Islander general manager Bill Torrey to the expansion Florida Panthers in the same role, serving there until his retirement in 2000.
-He had spent 30 years at ice level in the NHL, the last 28 of them alongside Torrey with the Islanders (1972-1993) and the Panthers (1993-2000).
+Smith spent four seasons as the goaltending coach for the Islanders.
+In 1993, followed longtime Islander general manager Bill Torrey to the expansion Florida Panthers as goaltending coach.
+He spent eight seasons with the team, rising to assistant coach by the time he departed the team in 2001.
+He became goaltending coach of the Islanders from 2001 to 2003.
+He was hired by the Barrie Colts to serve as Director of Goaltending in 2017, where he served until 2020.

-The Islanders retired his jersey number 31 on February 20, 1993.
-Later that year, he was inducted into the Hockey Hall of Fame.
-In 1998, he was ranked number 80 on The Hockey News list of the 100 Greatest Hockey Players.